Raphael Soriano

 Photograph by Julius Shulman © J. Paul Getty Trust.
 Getty Research Institute, Los Angeles (2004.R.10)

-By 1936, he completed his first independent commission, the Lipetz house, which was included in the 1937 Paris International Architectural Exhibition.
-During the late 1930s through the mid '40s Soriano served USC as a lecturer and created proposals for post-war housing through World War II.
+By 1936, Raphael Soriano completed his first independent commission, the Lipetz House, which was included in the 1937 Paris International Architectural Exhibition.
+During the late 1930s and through the mid '40s, Soriano served USC as a lecturer and created proposals for Post-War housing.

 In 1953, Soriano relocated from Los Angeles to Tiburon.
-By 1955, he designed the first mass-produced steel house, built by developer Joseph Eichler.
+And by 1955, he designed the first mass-produced steel house, built by developer Joseph Eichler.

 Partial List of Projects

-*For George Tidmarsh, VP at Consolidated Vultee, Soriano offered an early example of the use of modular steel construction for a single-family house providing Soriano the flexibility of working with non-load-bearing walls.
-The design is similar to the Katz house, which was realized a year later.
-Not built.
+*For George Tidmarsh, Vice President at Consolidated Vultee, Soriano offered an early example of the use of modular steel construction for a single-family house providing Soriano the flexibility of working with non-load-bearing walls.
+The design is similar to his Katz House, which was realized a year later.